hoodiecrow/ConsTcl/README.md

  _Example: `` (set! r 20) `` ⇒ 20 (`` r `` is a bound symbol, so it's allowed to assign to it)_

-Once a variable has been created, the value at the location it is bound to can be changed (hence the name `variable', something that can vary).
+Once again we consider the relationship of a symbol, an environment, and a value.
+Once a symbol is bound to a location in the environment, the value at that location can be changed with reference to the symbol, altering the value of the variable.
 The process is called assignment.

-The `` set! `` special form does assignment: it modifies an existing variable that is bound somewhere in the environment chain.
-It finds the variable's environment and updates the binding.
+It is carried out by the `` set! `` special form.
+Given a symbol and a value, it finds the symbol's binding environment and updates the location with the value.
 It returns the value, so calls to `` set! `` can be chained: `` (set! foo (set! bar 99)) `` sets both variables to 99.
 By Scheme convention, procedures that modify variables have `!' at the end of their name.

+It is an error to do assignment on an unbound symbol.

 #### set! special form